mmayadag/s3-auth/README.md

 To experiment with the endpoints, see the [Lesson 1: Authentication Microservice Docs on Apiary](http://docs.l1auth.apiary.io/#).

+You don't need to install swift on your local machine.
+Use Docker it will install and use swift inside Docker container.

 Also, the auth microservice uses the Swift Package Manager to manage dependencies.

 ## Swift Dependencies